StarReach/Pluto-Web/README.md

 <div align='center'>

-Hello world!
-This is Pluto, a web application which enables people to chat, discuss, create and edit tasks and _create blueprints for teams (coming soon)_.
+_This is Pluto, a web application that enables people to chat, discuss, create and edit tasks, and create blueprints for teams (coming soon)_.

 </div>